RuralNative/Library-Attendance-Monitoring-System/README.md

 - Allow the administrators of the Library to conveniently and efficiently manage/record/track the use of the Library by the students through insightful reports.

 Developed by the University's local IT development team - Charlie Pelingon and John Berlin Leonor (RuralNative)- this system is built specifically for the needs of our University's Library and the students who use them.

+## Installation Instructions

+_This Library Attendance Monitoring System requires the following dependencies to be installed first:_

+- XAMPP Local Server
+- Web Browser (Brave/Chrome/Edge/Firefox/Opera/Safari)

+_If the following dependencies are successfully installed, you may be able to proceed to the system installation by doing either of the following methods:_

+- Copy entire project to the 'htdocs' subdirectory of the XAMPP directory found in the C: Drive.
+Make sure to rename the project folder to 'Library'.
+- Run the 'installation.ps1' present in the project directory in Windows Powershell which will automatically setup the system for your local machine.
+Note that you have to run the Powershell in administrator mode and allow the scripts to run in your local machine, achieved by running this command 'Set-ExecutionPolicy unrestricted' in the Powershell prompt.

+_Upon successful installation, turn on the Apache and MySQL modules inside your XAMPP Control Panel and open your default web browser.
+Input the following URLs to open the described components:_

+- **Check-in/Check-Out Page** (localhost/Library/)
+- **Administrator Page** (localhost/Library/admin/)

 ## Features

 - QR Code attendance for efficient check-in/check-out.